Skip to content

 • Raise the profile of the Service with stakeholders and members with emphasis on greater joint working with partner agencies.

-The above have been addressed during the annual training day in April 2022 with all officers carrying out this work fully briefed on how to improve in these areas.
+The above have been addressed during the annual training day with all officers carrying out this work fully briefed on how to improve in these areas.

 Top